• Facebook

 Step 4: Add the chicken back to the pot.
 Season with salt.
 The soup will thicken the longer it sits.

-close-up of a bowl of chicken and rice soup
+A bowl of chicken and white rice soup garnished with dill and carrots.

 Why add a pinch of turmeric to soup?